 Psychiatry Ground Rounds, September 7, 2022

-Huntsman Mental Health Institute (HMHI) welcomes Ellen Kahn, MSS, as our Department of Psychiatry Grand Rounds speaker on September 21, 2022.
-Her presentation is titled "Supporting and Caring for Transgender and Non-Binary Youth: Best Practice Tools and Tips for Health Care Providers."
+Huntsman Mental Health Institute (HMHI) is pleased to welcome Kathleen Brady, MD, PhD, as our Department of Psychiatry Grand Rounds speaker on September 7, 2022.
+Dr. Brady's presentation is titled "The Relationship Between Stress and Substance Use Disorders."

 About Psychiatry Grand Rounds

 The Department of Psychiatry Grand Rounds series presents local and nationally-renowned clinicians, researchers, and educators.
-Grand Rounds occur on the first and third Wednesday of each month.
+Grand Rounds typically occur the first and third Wednesday of each month.
 Lectures are presented in-person, virtually, or both - presentation availability is noted in the schedule online.
-Presentations recordings are made available at the discretion of the presenters.
+Presentation recordings are made available at the discretion of the presenters.

 Grand Rounds presentations are intended for behavioral/mental health professionals and clinical providers.
 Continuing education (CE) credit is available.
 The University of Utah School of Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.